 We maintain an allowance for doubtful accounts to provide coverage for probable losses from our receivables.
 We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness, among other things, and specifically provide for exposures where we determine the receivables are impaired.
-At March 31, 2017, total receivables amounted to \$542 million, net of an allowance for doubtful accounts of \$30 million.
-As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries and customer receivables comprised 81%, 3% and 16% of total receivables, respectively.
-At December 31, 2016, total receivables amounted to \$667 million, net of an allowance for doubtful accounts of \$16 million.
-As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries and customer receivables comprised 85%, 4% and 11% of total receivables, respectively.
+At March 31, 2017, total receivables amounted to \$528 million, net of an allowance for doubtful accounts of \$30 million.
+As of that date, Financial Advisory and Asset Management fees, and customer receivables comprised 83% and 17% of total receivables, respectively.
+At December 31, 2016, total receivables amounted to \$638 million, net of an allowance for doubtful accounts of \$16 million.
+As of that date, Financial Advisory and customer receivables comprised 88% and 12% of total receivables, respectively.
 At March 31, 2017 and December 31, 2016, the Company had receivables past due or deemed uncollectible of approximately \$42 million and \$22 million, respectively.
 See also "Critical Accounting Policies and Estimates-Revenue Recognition" above and Note 3 of Notes to Condensed Consolidated Financial Statements for additional information regarding receivables.